AgentXCross/courthawk/README.md

 For each cropped frame, we run MediaPipe's Pose Estimation model.
 MediaPipe detects 33 body landmarks, including the shoulders, elbows, wrists, hips, knees, and ankles.
 Each landmark contains an estimated $(x, y)$ position.

+#### XOR Logic for Handedness and Side

+The ability for the user to set the handedness of the players is currently under development.
+Before extracting a feature vector from the crops, we use the formula:

+$$
+\text{Flip Crop?} = \text{Lefty?} \oplus \text{Player on Far Side?}
+$$

+If the formula evaluates to true for any player, we flip the crops.
+This ensures that the feature vector extraction is not influenced by which side the player is on or their handedness.

 #### Feature Vector Extraction

 Rather than use the landmark positions directly, we extract a smaller set of features relevant to tennis that describe the players pose.
 The positions are centered at the players mid-shoulder position and then normalized by their torso length so that the representation is less sensitive to the player's size or distance from camera.
 Below is a list of all the features extracted.